Lidka99/Data-Science-and-Machine-Learning/decision_tree_and_random_forest_classification/README.md

 -specificity.

-Determination of the ROC curve (ang.
-Receiver Operating Characteristic).
+Determination of the ROC curve (Receiver Operating Characteristic).

 Determination of the learning curve.